mpaulweeks/bookmarks-jekyll/_posts/2018-05-11-edh-changes-karoo.md

   <auto-card-image>Notion Thief</auto-card-image>
 </div>

-<auto-card>Recurring Insight</auto-card> isn't a wheel, but it's most efficient "big draw" spell, and I can assume my opponents have healthy hands given how many other wheels I run.

-<auto-card>Knowledge Exploitation</auto-card> is essentially another wheel, since at least one person in my playgroup is usually running either <auto-card>Wheel of Fortune</auto-card> or <auto-card>Windfall</auto-card>.
+There are only so many wheels. <auto-card>Recurring Insight</auto-card> isn't a wheel, but it's most efficient "big draw" spell, and I can assume my opponents have healthy hands given how many other wheels I run. <auto-card>Knowledge Exploitation</auto-card> is essentially another wheel, since at least one person in my playgroup is usually running either <auto-card>Wheel of Fortune</auto-card> or <auto-card>Windfall</auto-card>.

-<auto-card>Notion Thief</auto-card> is just too tempting with all these wheels going around.
+Lastly, <auto-card>Notion Thief</auto-card> is just too tempting with all these wheels going around.

 ## Cutting the Tutors